dagster-io/dagster/python_modules/airline-demo/README.md

 Then just navigate to [http://0.0.0.0:3000/](http://0.0.0.0:3000/) in your browser.

+#### Autoreloading local changes

+To autoreload local changes in the Dockerized dagit, from the root of the repo, run:

+    docker-compose up -d db
+    docker-compose run --service-ports --entrypoint="dagit -h 0.0.0.0" --volume="$(pwd):/tmp" -d dagit

 ## Pipelines and config

 The demo defines a single repository with two pipelines, in `airline_demo/pipelines.py`: